floryst/xf86-input-mtrack/README.md

 (fingers traveling into this area from above will still be tracked).
 This is represented as a percentage of the total trackpad height.
 Defaults to 10.

+**LeftRightEdge** -
+The size of the area at the left and right sides of the trackpad where new touches are ignored (fingers traveling into this area from above will still be tracked).
+This is represented as a percentage of the total trackpad width for each side, not the sum of the two areas.
+Defaults to 10 (10% on left and 10% on right).

 **ButtonEnable** -
 Whether or not to enable the physical buttons on or near the trackpad.
 Boolean value.
 Defaults to true.